Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Tropicalization of functions analytic on an annulus

 An example of this form can be constructed by considering $\tropx g(x) = \tropx (\eu^{x} + p(x)$); the Newton polygon of the exponential function can be described explicitly by computing the convex hull of the nodes $(j, \log b_j)$, for $b_j = \frac{1}{j!}$.
 The polynomial $\tropx p(x)$ only modifies a finite number of nodes in the tropical roots.
 A natural question is whether it is possible to determine the new tropical roots $(\widehat\alpha_j)_{j\in \widehat{T}}$ with a finite number of comparisons.

-We assume that the tropical roots of the (tropical) Laurent series are given in terms of some indices $I\subseteq \mathbb Z$, and a mapping from this set to $b_j$ for $j \in I$.
-In the above example, we would have $I = \mathbb N$ and $b_j := \frac{1}{j!}$.
-If the cardinality of $I$ is infinite, we may write all the nodes of the upper convex hull as: $(j_i, \log b_{j_i})$, $i \in \mathbb Z$.
-From now on, we assume to be in this setting; the cases where the index set is finite in one or both directions can be handled with minimal modifications.

-The most natural way to address the problem is to generalize the Graham-scan algorithm \cite{gr:72}.
+The most natural way to address the problem is to generalize the Graham Scan algorithm \cite{gr:72}.
 To simplify the description, we may assume that $p(\lambda) = \gamma$ is a constant.
 Indeed, the case $p(\lambda) = \gamma \lambda^j$ can be dealt with by shifting the Newton polygon to the left of $j$ positions, and the general case can be seen as a composition of a finite number of updates with monomials of this form.

-Our objective is, given $I$ and the mapping $j \mapsto b_j$, to construct the modified index set $\hat I$ that contains the nodes of the updated upper convex hull.
+Our objective is, given $I$ the set of non-zero indices of the Laurent series as in Definition~\ref{def:I}, and the mapping $j \mapsto b_j$, to construct the modified index set $\hat I$ that contains the nodes of the updated upper convex hull.
 As we will prove, this new set may be expressed in two ways: \begin{itemize} \item We may have that $I$ and $\hat I$ only differ by a finite number of elements; hence, we can express $\hat I$ by listing such modifications. \item The set $\hat I$ can be obtained from $I$ by dropping all the indices to the right (resp. to the left) of $0$, and adding $0$. \end{itemize} Intuitively, we may proceed as follows: \begin{itemize} \item If $\log \gamma$ is below the segment defining the Newton polygon in $0$, we stop, and we do not include $(0, \log \gamma)$ in the nodes.
 Otherwise, we include $0$ as a node in $\widehat{I}$, and move to the next point. \item Starting from $i = 1$, we compare the slope of the segment connecting $(0, \log \gamma)$ to $(j_i, \log b_{j_i})$, with $(j_{i+1}, \log b_{j_{i+1}})$.
 If the latter slope is smaller, or $j_i$ is the last index in $I$, then we stop. \item Otherwise, we remove the index $j_i$ from $I$, and consider the next indices in the previous bullet point. \end{itemize} The above procedure deals with the points on the right of $(0, \log \gamma)$, and the same algorithm must be repeated for the indices on the left.

 As long as $I$ only comprises a finite number of points, the previous algorithm is feasible, and terminates within $\mathcal O(\# I)$ comparisons.
 The new tropical polygon can be described by a set of indices $\hat I$, obtained with a finite number of additions and/or removals.
 However, if the cardinality of $I$ is infinite, in general this algorithm may not terminate, and could require to perform an infinite number of comparisons.